whenIBounce/phonebook-backend/README.md

 #### What is Express?
 Express is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.
 #### What is Middleware?
+##### Definition

-##### Definition: Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
+Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.

-##### Middleware functions can perform the following tasks:
+##### Middleware functions
    - Execute any code.
    - Make changes to the request and the response objects.
    - End the request-response cycle.
    - Call the next middleware function in the stack.

-##### The next middleware function is commonly denoted by a variable named `next`.
+##### `next`.

 If `next` was called without a parameter, then the execution would simply move onto the next route or middleware.
 If the next function is called with a parameter, then the execution will continue to the error handler middleware.

 #### Middlewares We have used in Part 3
 ```